4 Shocking Facts You Did Not Know About Cancer

 However, there are steps you can take to prepare yourself financially and protect yourself from financial ruin if you do get cancer.
 Cancer insurance coverage is one of them.

 Insurance for cancer

 What is cancer insurance?

-Generally, a cancer insurance cover is an insurance plan that pays a lump sum if the insurer is diagnosed with cancer.
+Generally, a cancer insurance cover is an insurance plan that pays a lump sum if the life assured is diagnosed with cancer.
 These policies are quite similar to critical illness policies but only limited to covering cancer diagnoses.
 They do not cover other critical illnesses.